 The Board has decided to implement the investment policy through investments managed by BCI in accordance with Sections 4 and 8.
 The pooled funds in which the Board has agreed to participate are listed in the attached Appendix A.

 By participating in a particular pooled fund, the Board acknowledges it has reviewed the pooled fund's internal investment policy and finds it acceptable.
-The Board relies on the advice of BCI that each pooled fund complies with this Statement.
 If BCI makes any material change to the investment policy of a particular internal pooled fund listed in Appendix A, it will disclose the change to the Board and, subject to the pooled portfolio rules, the Board will decide whether it wishes to remain invested in that pooled fund.